 1. GoStudent: Personalised 1-to-1 Online Tutoring

-GoStudent app combines human expertise with cutting-edge AI.
-Each pupil is matched with a vetted UK-curriculum tutor for live, interactive lessons that include shared whiteboards, real-time quizzes and automatic recording.
+The GoStudent app combines human expertise with cutting-edge AI.
+Each pupil is matched with a vetted UK-curriculum tutor for live, interactive lessons that include shared digital whiteboards, real-time interactive quizzes, and automatic class recording.
+Parents receive weekly progress reports and can chat directly with an educational adviser, making GoStudent a comprehensive learning ecosystem that goes beyond a typical learning app.

-GoStudent operates on a custom package model, tailored to your child’s learning needs.
+GoStudent operates on a custom package model.

-• Free trial consultation with an academic adviser
+- Free trial consultation with an academic adviser.

-• Private tutoring sessions range from £21.99 to £29.99 per 50-minute lesson, depending on the chosen membership plan and lesson frequency.
+- Private tutoring sessions range from £21.99 to £29.99 per 50-minute lesson.

 Ideal for families wanting long-term structure, not one-off lessons.